KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

 ### 9.7 Summary

-Diagnostics of Structural Physics make coherence **measurable and testable**:
+Diagnostics of Structural Physics render coherence **structurally diagnosable**:

 - **Spectral consonance** (C₇) ↔ stable resonance.
 - **Lawful bridges** (C₈) ↔ gauge invariance, conserved flows.
 - **Threshold validity** (C₁₃–C₁₅) ↔ lawful novelty, contractive recursion.
 - **Non-local coherence** (C₉) ↔ entanglement with sovereignty.
-- **Vector conservation** (C₁₁) ↔ directional integrity.
+- **Volitional conservation** (C₁₁) ↔ directional integrity.
 - **Global invariants** ↔ coherence budgets across sealed systems.

-Thus Structural Physics is not speculative philosophy but a **practical framework**: a diagnostic field for testing whether physical systems remain aligned with centropic order or drift into entropic collapse.
+Thus Structural Physics is not speculative philosophy but a **structural diagnostic**: it encodes the logic by which a system's configuration is discerned as aligned with centropic order or drifting into entropic collapse.
+Its statements can in principle be measured, but the framework rests on structural logic rather than on empirical confirmation.

 ---